ombu/pelican/pelican/tests/content/article_with_markdown_and_footnote.md

 Title: Article with markdown containing footnotes
 Date: 2012-10-31
 Summary: Summary with **inline** markup *should* be supported.
+Multiline: Multiline Meta should be handle properly.
+    See syntax of Meta-Data extension of Python Markdown package:
+    If a line is indented by 4 or more spaces, that line is assumed to be an additional line of the value for the previous keyword.
+    A keyword may have as many lines as desired.

 This is some content[^1] with some footnotes[^footnote]